bxw315-umd/huge-vqa/README.md

 can be found [here](./image_subset).
 The 10 pictures in the prompt engineering folder were ones that we found to be interesting or challenging for models to perceive.

-Our demo/starter dataset can be found at [this google drive] *Need Link*. *Talk about dataset briefly
+Our demo/starter dataset can be found at [this google drive](https://drive.google.com/file/d/118Hy0UY2c6GmBxvmxz9BbA5HeS8k9wnL/view?usp=sharing).

 *In order to use the results from the dataset you will need to download the first 2 tar files [here](https://scontent-iad3-2.xx.fbcdn.net/m1/v/t6/An8MNcSV8eixKBYJ2kyw6sfPh-J9U4tH2BV7uPzibNa0pu4uHi6fyXdlbADVO4nfvsWpTwR8B0usCARHTz33cBQNrC0kWZsD1MbBWjw.txt?ccb=10-5&oh=00_AfDnBt9Rekikl1latWWVAvKIVv8JbNoXcY__FqIcWaYbTQ&oe=65A314D8&_nc_sid=0fdd51).